-

 Here they’ve taken the sky for a colour chart.
 The sky fills in the ruins.
 Brand new shutters.
 I cheated a little – pulled the chairs forward a couple of feet into the light.
 The can is labelled ‘crinos’, which … Continue reading

-A litany of praise
+A litany of praise, and searching for plants

 A slide show litany might be a way to overcome or avoid altogether the difficulties I’m having writing this piece, which is to follow on from my embarrassment at getting lost and being stuck in a little red car when … Continue reading